-Do not take Lurasidone Sandoz if:
+Do not take APO-Lurasidone if you have an allergy to:

-- you have an allergy to lurasidone hydrochloride (the active ingredient in Lurasidone Sandoz) or any of the ingredients listed at the end of this leaflet. - you are taking medicines that can affect how your body processes Lurasidone Sandoz such as: - ketoconazole or voriconazole, used to treat certain fungal infections - ritonavir, used to treat HIV infection carbamazepine, used to treat convulsions (fits) - phenytoin, used to treat convulsions - (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections - herbal medicines derived from St. - John's wort, used to treat depression.
+- lurasidone hydrochloride - any of the ingredients listed at the end of this leaflet.

+Do not take APO-Lurasidone if you are taking medicines that can affect how your body processes APO-Lurasidone such as:

+- ketoconazole or voriconazole, used to treat certain fungal infections - ritonavir, used to treat HIV infection - carbamazepine, used to treat convulsions (fits) - phenytoin, used to treat convulsions (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections herbal medicines derived from St. John's wort, used to treat depression.

-Do not take Lurasidone Sandoz after the expiry date printed on the pack or the packaging is torn or shows signs of tampering.
+Do not take APO-Lurasidone after the expiry date printed on the pack or the packaging is torn or shows signs of tampering.